anderssh/ash-netbox/README.md

 By default, PostgreSQL and Redis is set up as part of the installation.
 If you have your own PostgreSQL or Redis installation you want to use, you simply set `$handle_database` and `$handle_redis` to `false`.
 Some configuration is offered, but if you need to tweek any of those two softwares, I would recommend handling them outside of this module.

+If you want to use LDAP, activate the correct parameters (which is easy to find in the [REFERENCE](https://github.com/anderssh/ash-netbox/blob/master/REFERENCE.md)).
+But you must handle the LDAP-config file yourself It is still not implemented due to some complicated template work, and it's almost as easy to handle the file yourself.
+[The Netbox documentation is pretty clear](https://netbox.readthedocs.io/en/stable/installation/5-ldap/).

 The following code shows an example where you have a `profile::netbox` ([because of course you are using the "roles and profiles" design pattern](https://puppet.com/docs/pe/latest/the_roles_and_profiles_method.html)) which takes in the secret key.
 This could for example be stored in Hiera eyaml.

 ```puppet